Current State of the Internet in the U.S. 2025

 HighSpeedOptions prides itself on providing honest, quality content.
 While we may be compensated when you make a purchase through links on our site, all opinions are our own.
 Here's how we make money.

-For example, most routers today have dual-band technology that allows users to switch between 2.4 GHz and 5 GHz frequency bands, which usually increases internet speed.
+Most routers today have dual-band technology that allows users to switch between 2.4 GHz and 5 GHz frequency bands, which can increase internet speed.
 We explain the main differences between the two bands to help you know what scenarios each works best for.

 Need faster WiFi?
 WiFi 6 is here and promises huge speed gains.